Secular Spirituality

 To further deepen my understanding of my relationship with God, I need to believe that I am good, that I belong, and that I deserve to be an integral part of God's whole universe (both the physical and non-physical universe - All That Is).

-Through the inspiration of Yes music, A Course in Miracles, an extraterrestrial being called Bashar, numerous male and female masters, numerous authors, and my wife Connie Cook (2) (3), I've been feeling more that not only can our humanity and our Divinity live together, but that our humanity and our Divinity in fact already DO live together.
+Through the inspiration of Yes music, A Course in Miracles, an extraterrestrial being called Bashar, numerous male and female masters, numerous authors, and my wife Connie Cook Smith (2) (3), I've been feeling more that not only can our humanity and our Divinity live together, but that our humanity and our Divinity in fact already DO live together.

-One analogy of the holographic idea is akin to a jigsaw puzzle, except each individual piece reflects the bigger picture, like a mirror.
+One analogy of this holographic idea is akin to a jigsaw puzzle, except each individual piece reflects the bigger picture, like a mirror.
 Therefore, the part reflects the whole and the whole reflects the part.

 A Course in Miracles - text pg.
 165, "God Himself is incomplete without me."
+Complimented with - I am incomplete without God.

-So, in the autumn of 2004, I started giving local (Canton IL) presentations entitled "Spiritual Music As Expressed By Yes - A Secular Spirituality."
+In the autumn of 2004, I started giving local (Canton IL) presentations entitled "Spiritual Music as expressed by Yes - A Secular Spirituality" (later changed to "Secular Spirituality as expressed by the musical group Yes").

-Here are some pictures from the video.
+Here are some images from the video.

-View 2:26 of the 7:05 video intro here 1.79MB.
+View 2:26 of the video here 1.79MB.

 After playing this song at the talk, I focused more on secular spirituality, the merging of science and spirituality, and a universal democracy.